Supporting Neurodivergent Learners: Evidence-Based Handwriting Strategies

 Strategy 1: Teach the Parts of the Line Explicitly

-Teach the parts of the writing line explicitly.
+To support the foundation of handwriting in students with ADHD, we need to teach the parts of the writing line explicitly.
 I also use color to teach the parts of the writing line found on most primary broken middle line paper.

 The line is divided into two parts.
 The top is the sky, and the bottom half is the grass.
 Below the line is the dirt.
 I use a simple slide show or print the slide like a mini book and read it before we play ” Pin the Tail on the Writing Line” .
 Place stickers , lego mini figures, counting bears ect… on the line (or space) I call out.